Caudron Type F

-The Caudron Type F was a French single seat biplane produced just before World War I. A dozen were bought by China and at least two other examples, with different engines, competed in 1913, coming first and second in the biplane category of the cross-country race at Reims.
+The Caudron Type F was a French single-seat biplane produced just before World War I. China bought a dozen and at least two other examples, with different engines, competed in 1913, coming first and second in the biplane category of the cross-country race at Reims, France.
 Flown by Pierre Chanteloup, one was the first biplane to loop-the-loop.

 Design and development

-The Type F was a single seat biplane with the same layout as all other Caudron landbased biplanes before it, apart from the Type B Multiplace.
-They were all twin boom tractor configuration aircraft with a short central nacelle and twin fins.
-Compared to the Type B to Type E range, the Type F differed most obviously in the nacelle design and the vertical tail shape.
-By 1913, when the Type F appeared, at least one of each of the earlier types had been modified from an equal span biplane to a sesquiplane; like the Type E, the Type F was a sesquiplane from the start.
+The Type F was a single-seat biplane with the same layout as all other Caudron land-based biplanes before it, apart from the Type B Multiplace.
+They were all twin-boom tractor-configuration aircraft with a short central nacelle and twin fins.
+Compared to the Type B-to-Type E range, the Type F differed most obviously in the nacelle design and the vertical tail shape.
+By 1913, when the Type F appeared, at least one of each of the earlier types had been modified from an equal-span biplane to a sesquiplane; like the Type E, the Type F was a sesquiplane from the start.

-Like these earlier Caudrons, the Type F was a wire braced two bay biplane with two spar fabric covered wings having the same rectangular plan apart from angled tips.
-Upper and lower spans were in the ratio 1.8.
+Like these earlier Caudrons, the Type F was a wire-braced two-bay biplane with two-spar fabric-covered wings having the same rectangular plan apart from angled tips.
+Upper and lower spans were in the ratio 1:8.
 There was no stagger, so the two sets of parallel interplane struts were parallel and vertical.
-The outer sections of the upper wings were supported by parallel pairs of outward leaning struts from the bases of the outer interplane struts, at the tip of the lower wing.
+The outer sections of the upper wings were supported by parallel pairs of outward-leaning struts from the bases of the outer interplane struts, at the tip of the lower wing.
 The rear spar was ahead of mid-chord, leaving the ribs in the rear part of the wing flexible and allowing roll control by wing warping.